emacdona/onlispBookClub/projects/blog/_posts/2022-12-31-happy-new-year.markdown

 ## Happy New Year!

 I hate publicizing New Year's resolutions -- mostly because I love making them, but hate committing to them.
 Alas, here we are...
-I'm, publishing a blog and using it to declare a New Year's resolution:
+I'm publishing a blog and using it to declare a New Year's resolution:

 In 2023, I want to try to write more.